isomerpages/pmo-nptd/_our-population/Population Trends/Overall Population.md

 </p>
 <p><em><u>Long-Term Visit Pass Holders and Dependant’s Pass Holders</u> are mostly dependants of citizens, PRs, and Work Pass Holders.</em>
 <br>
-<br><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[2]</a>  <em>The basic count and profile of the population are based on a person’s place of usual residence i.e. de jure concept.
+<br><em>[2] The basic count and profile of the population are based on a person’s place of usual residence i.e. de jure concept.
 Therefore, citizens or PRs who have a registered foreign address or have been overseas continuously for 12 months or more prior to the reference date (i.e. June each year) are not counted as part of our citizen and PR population.</em>
 <br>
-<br><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[3]</a>  <em>To provide a clearer picture of foreign workforce growth related to economic sectors, Migrant Domestic Workers (MDWs) are excluded from the figures due to the distinct nature of their employment.
+<br><em>[3] To provide a clearer picture of foreign workforce growth related to economic sectors, Migrant Domestic Workers (MDWs) are excluded from the figures due to the distinct nature of their employment.
 Unlike other sectors where foreign workers contribute directly to industries such as Construction, Manufacturing and Services, MDWs work in households, performing domestic tasks.</em>
 </p>
 <p></p>